California Background Check Laws: NEW Restrictions of 2023 (Must Read)

 The California Department of Justice (DOJ) maintains all criminal records for the entire State of California.
 Law enforcement agencies across the state send criminal records to the DOJ.
 The DOJ then compiles RAP sheets from the records submitted.
 RAP stands for Records of Arrest and Prosecution.

-DOJ RAP sheets are considered the most accurate and valid type of criminal record as the information is positively identified to the individual based upon fingerprint submissions, also known as a level 2 background check.
-According to the California DOJ website, the DOJ processes 2 million state background checks and 1.2 million federal background checks each year.
+DOJ RAP sheets are considered the most accurate and valid type of criminal record as the information is positively identified to the individual based upon fingerprint submissions, also known as a level 2 background screen.
+According to the California DOJ website,1 the DOJ processes 2 million state background checks and 1.2 million federal background checks each year.

-Many people wonder what is needed for a background check in California specifically.
+Many people wonder about the requirements for a criminal history check in California specifically.
 To be clear, the criminal records maintained by the California DOJ can only be accessed by certain parties.
 Access is limited to valid law enforcement reasons and to authorized applicant agencies.
 Also, an individual is permitted to obtain a copy of his or her own criminal history.

 A third-party agency that conducts background checks for others, such as an employer, must first become an authorized applicant agency with the California DOJ.
 These are the steps taken by an authorized applicant agency when performing a California DOJ background check for an employer:

-1. An applicant agency gives the job applicant a BCIA 8016, Request for Live Scan Form.
+1. An applicant agency gives the job applicant a BCIA 8016, Request for Live Scan Form.11

 2. The job applicant must fill out the requested personal information.